w3c/p2p-webtransport/explainer.md

 Any WebTransport can provide any of the following capabilities (mixins):

-: Unidirectional streams
-:: Indefintely long streams of bytes in one direction with back pressure applied to the sender when either the receiver can't read quickly enough or when constrained by network capacity/congestions.
+- Unidirectional streams are indefintely long streams of bytes in one direction with back pressure applied to the sender when either the receiver can't read quickly enough or when constrained by network capacity/congestions.
 Useful for sending messages that do not expect a response.
 In-order, reliable messaging can be achieved by sending many messages in a single stream.
 Out-of-order messaging can be achieved by sending one message per stream.

-: Bidirectional streams
-:: Like unidirectional streams, but in two directions.
-Useful for sending messages that expect a response.
+- Bidirectional streams are like unidirectional streams, but in two directions.
+  They are useful for sending messages that expect a response.

-: Datagrams
-:: Small, out-of-order, unreliable messages.
-Useful for sending small out-of-order, unreliable messages with less API complexity and less network overhead than streams.
+- Datagrams are small, out-of-order, unreliable messages.
+They areuseful for sending small, out-of-order, unreliable messages with less API complexity and less network overhead than streams.

 A QuicTransport is a WebTransport that maps directly to QUIC streams and datagrams, which makes it easy to connect to servers that speak QUIC with